cap-js-community/odata-v2-adapter/README.md

 [CDS MTX](https://www.npmjs.com/package/@sap/cds-mtx) module.
 More advanced extensibility scenarios and feature toggles are supported in combination with the [CDS Streamlined MTX services](https://www.npmjs.com/package/@sap/cds-mtxs).

-In order to provide the feature toggle vector to be used to build-up the corresponding `CSN` and `EDMX` metadata documents, the Express request object `req` needs to enhanced by feature definitions.
+To provide the feature toggle vector to be used to build up the corresponding `CSN` and `EDMX` metadata documents, the Express request object `req` needs to enhance by feature definitions.
-To add support for a specific feature toggles management you can add a simple Express middleware as follows, for example, in your `server.js`:
+To add support for a specific feature toggles management, you can add simple Express middleware as follows, for example, in your `server.js`:

 ```js
 const cds = require("@sap/cds");